It is absolutely possible for a foreign spouse to visit their partner in the United States while awaiting their green card application.

 Your Visa And Immigration History

 This includes a good immigration history showing that you repeatedly abide by the rules of the visas given to you.
 If you traveled to another country and returned to your own within the required time frame, then the interviewing officer may find genuine reasons to let you enter the United States.
-The visas stamped in your passport, including your old passport, maybe enough proof.
+The visas stamped in your passport, including your old passport, may be enough proof.

 A Spouse Tourist Without A Pending I-130 Petition

 An immigrant spouse can adjust their status and apply for a marriage-based green card once they are admitted into the United States.
-However, the CBP agent would need to be convinced that the immigrants do not intend to skip the I-130 petition process that may take too long to be approved.
+However, the CBP agent would need to be convinced that the immigrants do not intend to skip the I-130 petition process which may take too long to be approved.

 It is always a great idea to remain honest about having a spouse in the United States despite the tough scrutiny that you may be subjected to at the port of entry.
 Misrepresentation of such information may not only deny you entry into the U.S. but also jeopardize your future marriage-based green card application.
 The best thing to do is to prove to the officers that you have genuine and reliable reasons to go back to your home country after the visit.
 Here are some solid reasons that you may use: